Introduction to Museology INFOST5017

 - Available to Erasmus Students: No

 2 hours per week for 10 weeks as scheduled on MyCampus.
-Teaching may include lectures, seminars, workshops and fieldtrips
+Teaching is via Blended Learning and may include online lectures, on campus seminars, workshops and fieldtrips

 A seminar critique or book review (30%) of 750 words and an essay (70%) of 3,000 words.